ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } AggregateShareReq;
 ~~~

+The media type of the request is "application/dap-aggregate-share-req".
+The
-The message contains the following parameters:
+message contains the following parameters:

 * `batch_selector`: The "batch selector", which encodes parameters used to
   determine the batch being aggregated.
 The value depends on the query type for